Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 ### Raster Formats: PNG

-For a PNG output, we'll use the datacube with the bands 2, 3 and 4 (blue, green and red) that we've been working on simultaneously with the cube used above.
-As we have scaled it down to 8bit using a [linear scale](#scale-all-pixels-linearly-apply-linear_scale_range), nothing stands in the way of downloading the data as PNG.
+For a PNG output, we'll use the datacube with the bands 2, 3 and 4 (blue, green and red) that we've been working on simultaneously with the datacube used above.
+As we have scaled the data down to 8bit using a [linear scale](#scale-all-pixels-linearly-apply-linear_scale_range), nothing stands in the way of downloading the data as PNG.
 Check with the back-end for available options.

 <CodeSwitcher>
 <template v-slot:py>